AdobeDocs/journey-optimizer-b2b.en/help/user/admin/configure-channels-emails.md

 ---
 # Email configurations

 Adobe Journey Optimizer B2B Edition leverages the channel functions and event tracking in Market Engage.
 Administrators should ensure that the delivery and tracking configurations are in place to enable channel delivery for Marketers.
+For information about the protocols needed for email delivery and tracking through Marketo Engage, see [Protocols for tracking and email delivery](../start/email-protocols.md).

 ## Delivery settings